-Over the course of the workshop, subject matter experts from across government, industry, academia, and philanthropic organizations shared their various test case experiences and lessons learned for implementation at local, regional, and national scales.
-An overall theme throughout the event was collaboration.
-Not only collaboration across the community to lower the barrier of entry, share best practices, develop standards, and share data for broader biomonitoring goals, but also to inspire the broader public to trust eDNA data and use it in decision making and planning across the broad variety of impactful end applications.
+Over the course of the workshop, subject-matter experts from across government, industry, academia, and philanthropic organizations shared their various test case experiences and lessons learned for implementation at local, regional, and national scales.
+An overall theme throughout the event was collaboration-not only across the community to lower the barrier of entry, share best practices, develop standards, and share data for broader biomonitoring goals, but also to inspire the broader public to trust eDNA data and use such data in decision-making and planning across the broad variety of impactful end applications.
 The key is to make eDNA information easily accessible.

-The COVID-19 pandemic showed the world the importance of using genomic sequencing data as a critical surveillance tool for public health decision making.
-The sequencing community had to quickly determine the best way to gather as many samples as possible from the public, analyze the results, and communicate it broadly, in a way that was digestible, actionable, and accurate.
-Various sensing modalities were used across the globe, from public at home test kits to waste water assessment.
-This data was then incorporated into a publicly-accessible database that provided the reliable, actionable data needed to inform decision makers as well as the public.
+The COVID-19 pandemic showed the world the importance of using genomic sequencing data as a critical surveillance tool for public health decision-making.
+The sequencing community had to quickly determine the best way to gather as many samples as possible, analyze the results, and communicate those results broadly, in a way that was digestible, actionable, and accurate.
+Various sensing modalities were used across the globe, from public at-home test kits to wastewater assessment.
+These data were then incorporated into a publicly accessible database that provided the reliable, actionable data needed to inform decision-makers as well as the public.

 Biodiversity monitoring could be handled in much the same way.
-Marine and aquatic eDNA can become an essential capability to enable large-scale environmental observation that can then be incorporated into decision making for protecting the earth's vital, diverse ecosystems.
-The key to the COVID-19 sequencing and tracking efforts was that it provided utility for assessing implications as the pandemic emerged - everyone had the ability to test, provide data, and use the data in their daily lives.
+Marine and aquatic eDNA monitoring can become an essential capability to enable large-scale environmental observation that can then be incorporated into decision-making for protecting Earth's vital, diverse ecosystems.
+The key to the COVID-19 sequencing and tracking efforts was that it provided utility for assessing implications as the pandemic emerged; everyone had the ability to test, provide data, and use the data in their daily lives.
 By making eDNA information more broadly accessible, the community can introduce people to eDNA and empower them to use it.
 The ability to achieve the potential of the technology hinges on our ability to communicate the applicability to decision-making goals and overarching conservation and restoration objectives.